To me belief is elusive.

 Every agonizing second in church, every cheap plastic toy, the above ground pool, the boat, the swing set, Disneyland, McDonald's, microwave bacon, Betamax movies, all of it, every moment utterly priceless.
 It is a feeling I desperately chase hoping to pass even one ounce of it on to my own children.

 My parents and I are nothing alike.
 Our political, spirituality and life philosophies aren’t even from the same planet- possibly different galaxies.
 I disagree with everything they did raising us.
 No doubt they cringe at our choices in raising their grandkids.
 Yet the sum is greater than the whole of the parts because it is the magic my mother (and father) wove into my life that I find myself seeking to create with my own family.

 |Homemade cheese sticks that my mom made for me |

 on our trip to San Fransico

 Every once in awhile between novels and chickens, leaf hikes and rock hounding, I see the golden threads of what connects us.
-Little things my mother used to do for me and my sisters sneaking in: a Happy Meal after a trip to the doctor, pie crust with cinnamon & sugar, a book purchased with money meant for groceries, daffodils, and lilacs on a bedside table for no reason at all.
+Little things my mother used to do for me and my sisters sneaking in: a Happy Meal after a trip to the doctor, pie crust with cinnamon & sugar, a book purchased with money meant for groceries, daffodils in the yard, and lilacs on a bedside table for no reason at all.

 Before we left for camping in the desert we put away 4 flats of strawberries while listening to NPR over the constant chatter coming from Beach.